Artificial Intelligence (AI) is changing the way you shop online

 The other advancement in online search uses Neuro-Linguistic Programming (NLP).
-This is a science that looks at how human beings think (Neuro), the language patterns they use (Linguistic) and behaviors (Programming), and how these interact to affect human beings as individuals, both positive or negative.
+This is a science that looks at how human beings think (Neuro), the language patterns they use (Linguistic) and behaviors (Programming), and how these interact to affect human beings as individuals, both positive and negative.

-Some retailers have started applying the NLP approach, which is based on AI (Artificial Intelligence) enabling computer programs to understand human speech, to search, allowing shoppers to search for items in a manner that is similar to asking a store help in person for the same.
+Some retailers have started applying the NLP approach, which is based on AI (Artificial Intelligence) enabling computer programs to understand human speech, to search, allowing shoppers to search for items in a manner that is similar to asking a store for help in person for the same.